grownuphacker/Tools/README.md

 A few things I've slapped together over time.
 I hope you find them useful.
 For you blueberries, just [Download](https://github.com/BlueTeamNinja/Tools/archive/master.zip "The path to greatness")  from here.

+This list is getting outdated - There are more than this and I haven't written about them all yet.

 **Script** | What it does... | Requisites
 ---|---|---:
 ||<h2> *AD Tools* |